dukenst2006/openai-exceptions/README.md

-# OpenAI powered fixes for your wordpress sage errors
+# OpenAI powered fixes for wordpress sage errors

-Use the OpenAI API together with Sage Ignition's Suggestions to show AI-powered fixes for errors in your Laravel application.
+Use the OpenAI API together with Laravel Ignition's Suggestions to show AI-powered fixes for errors in your Wordpress/sage application.

 ## Get started